kalviumcommunity/S82_Vibe_Ventures/asap/Readme.md

 ### Why This Project?

 This project aims to enhance people's interest based on their moods and revolutionize the travel experience.
-Working on this project will improve skills in both front-end and back-end development .
+Working on this project will improve skills in both front-end and back-end development.